-Notice of the Annual and General Meeting of Shareholders
+Notice of the Annual and Special Meeting of Shareholders

-NOTICE is hereby given that the Annual and General Meeting of the Shareholders (the "Meeting") of Khan Resources Inc. (the "Corporation" or "Khan") will be held in the Ketchum/Osgoode Room at the Toronto Board of Trade, Toronto, Ontario on February 16, 2011 at 10:00 a.m.
+NOTICE is hereby given that the Annual and Special Meeting of the Shareholders (the "Meeting") of Khan Resources Inc. (the "Corporation" or "Khan") will be held at the Toronto Board of Trade, Ketchum/Osgoode Room, First Canadian Place, 77 Adelaide St. W., Toronto, Ontario on February 16, 2012 at 10:00 a.m.
 (Toronto time) in order to:

-- 1. receive the consolidated financial statements of the Corporation for the year ended September 30, 2010 and the auditors' report thereon; - 2. elect the directors for the ensuing year; - 3. appoint the auditors for the ensuing year and authorize the directors to fix their remuneration; - 4. transact such other business as may properly be brought before the Meeting and any postponement or adjournment thereof.
+- 1. receive the consolidated financial statements of the Corporation for the year ended September 30, 2011 and the auditors' report thereon; - 2. elect the directors for the ensuing year; - 3. appoint the auditors for the ensuing year and authorize the directors to fix their remuneration; - 4. re-approve the stock option plan (as amended from time to time, the "Plan") of the Corporation; and - 5. transact such other business as may properly be brought before the Meeting and any postponement or adjournment thereof.

-Khan's Board of Directors has fixed the close of business on January 17, 2011 as the record date for determining Shareholders entitled to receive notice of, attend and to vote at, the Meeting and any postponement or adjournment of the Meeting.
+Khan's Board of Directors has fixed the close of business on January 5, 2012 as the record date for determining Shareholders entitled to receive notice of, attend and to vote at, the Meeting and any postponement or adjournment of the Meeting.
 Only the holders of record of Khan common shares are entitled to have their votes counted at the Meeting.
 Holders who have acquired Khan common shares after the record date are entitled to vote those shares at the Meeting upon producing properly endorsed share certificates, or otherwise establishing share ownership, and requesting the inclusion of their name in the list of shareholders not later than ten days before the date of the Meeting.

-DATED at Toronto, Ontario, this 12th day of January, 2011.
+DATED at Toronto, Ontario, this 13th day of January, 2012.